-Mixed-use, walkable commercial centers and corridors thrive within their neighborhood context, offer housing affordable to a range of incomes, and enable business growth.
+Goal 3: Mixed-use, walkable commercial centers and corridors thrive within their neighborhood context, offer housing affordable to a range of incomes, and enable business growth.

-The 2040 LUP strives for a majority of new jobs and housing to locate in specific areas best able to absorb and capitalize on that growth, especially in and around existing commercial centers.
-Centers anchor the city's infill and redevelopment strategy for accommodating growth.
+The 2040 LUP strives for a majority of new jobs and housing to locate in specific areas that are best able to absorb and capitalize on that growth, especially in and around existing commercial centers.
+Centers anchor the city's infill and redevelopment strategy for future growth.

-These are the commercial districts that have been serving Anchorage and its neighborhoods for decades.
-They range from neighborhood-scale centers to city centers like Downtown.
+These are the commercial districts that have been serving neighborhoods and districts for decades-from neighborhood-scale centers to city centers like Downtown.